I've a question about a programme or music

 Can you help me identify a song I've heard.

 This may help.
-Click and select the hour when you heard it - and the track will probably be listed.
-Unfortunately some may be missed out as they're identified automatically - and we play a huge range including many lesser-played surprises!
+Click and select the hour when you heard it.
+Unfortunately some may be missed out as they're identified automatically - and we play a huge range including many surprises!
 Any issues, drop us a line and we'll try to help.

 Why do you play the eras of music you do?